Free Consultation

 • Example: If you hit someone or shove them in an argument, that’s considered battery because the physical harm was carried out.

-There are several defense strategies that can be used to challenge assault and battery charges:
+Several defense strategies can be used to challenge assault and battery charges:

 Self-Defense: If you were acting to protect yourself or others from imminent harm, the use of force may be justified.